 Notes: Keep in mind that at some point we will need to work in logic to either suppress VCS groups and neighborhoods with small sales numbers or do some grouping, based on feedback from our partners.

-Changes to Make (2/18/25)
+Summary of Changes to Make (2/18/25)

 Remove race data from this aggregated table and create a separate race_data table with the race variables pivoted.
 It should contain three variables: